The Marian Hangings at Oxburgh

 Passed down through descendants, it was the marriage of Mary Browne, of Cowdray Park, to Sir Richard Bedingfeld that would result in these historical treasures making their way to Norfolk.
 This probably saved the hangings, as shortly after Cowdray Park was largely destroyed by fire.

-Remarkably still vibrant after 450 years, the 9th Baronet sold them to the National Art Collections Fund who presented them to the Victoria & Albert Museum.
-They are now on permanent loan, housed in a special environmentally controlled room, just off the King’s Room and are arguably the most significant item in Oxburgh’s collection.
+The 9th Baronet sold them to the National Art Collections Fund who presented them to the Victoria & Albert Museum.
+They are now on permanent loan to the National Trust and are still remarkably vibrant after 450 years.
+They are normally housed in a special environmentally controlled room, just off the King’s Room and are arguably the most significant item in Oxburgh’s collection.